LargeEpsilon/LargeEpsilon.github.io/_posts/2024-05-21-A-Proof-of_Euclids-Theorem.md

 This is my proof of Euclid's Theorem.
 There are many like it, but this one is mine.

 # Abstract
-I'm preparing a rather long post on a generalisation of the proof mechanism in Zagier's Paper on Newman's Short Proof of the Prime Number Theorem.
+I'm preparing a rather long post on a generalisation of the proof of the Prime Number Theorem in [Zagier's paper](https://people.mpim-bonn.mpg.de/zagier/files/doi/10.2307/2975232/fulltext.pdf).
 Since it may not be ready for a week, here's a short post about one approach to the weakest theorem in this direction.
 I was dismayed if unsurprised to learn that it's essentially a worse version of a proof due to Erd&#x151;s.

 # The Proof
 The basic idea is this, every positive integer has its own prime factorisation and we therefore require an increasing supply of primes to generate unique combinations.
+If there are only finitely many primes, the number of prime factorisations less than $$N$$ will grow asymptotically slower than $$N$$ itself, the quantity of numbers they represent.

 Suppose there are exactly $$\Pi$$ primes.
 Then, for every integer $$n \leq N$$, there is a unique prime factorisation of the form $$p_1^{a_1} \cdots p_\Pi^{a_\Pi}$$.
 Taking logarithms,